 Q - Does the rollover process check for recent editions?

 A - In TADC, the concierge runs the same checks as a new request so will check for the most recent edition as part of that check.

 Q - If we manually copy a reading list rather than rollover from one Semester to another and rollover the scans in TADC, will they link?

 A - A manually copied list will not pick up rolled over TADC requests.
 The rolled over TADC requests will need to be manually linked to the reading list items on the manually copied list.
 Once a TADC request has been linked to a reading list item it can not be edited, so please take care that you are linking to the correct item.

 Q - If I use the “link to reading list” to manually link a digitisation to a reading list, will this link rollover?

 A - So long as you rollover your Reading Lists then your Digitised Content the links will rollover.

 Q - What happens if we just 'Pre-clear' the digitisation requests instead of 'Editing and pre-clearing'?

-'Edit and Pre-clear' automatically adds 12 months to the start and end dates of the original requests.
+'Edit and Pre-clear' automatically adds 12 months to the start dates of the original requests.
 It also provides you with an opportunity to preview the new dates for these digitisation and make another bulk edits such as course details before you pre-clear.
 For this reason, we suggest you use the 'Edit and Pre-clear' option.